shidqiet/xgboost-triton-ray/README.md

-# Deployment of XGBoost model using Triton Inference Server FIL backend and Ray Serve
+# Deployment of XGBoost model using Triton Inference Server and Ray Serve

-- [x] Training script
-- [x] Triton server service launcher
-- [x] Client wrapper
-- [x] Deploy model using GPU
-- [x] Ray serve deployment module
-- [x] Dockerfile for client service
-- [x] Client service launcher
-- [x] Requirements.txt
-- [ ] Comment, Docstring and link to references
-- [ ] Make a decent explanation in Readme

 ## Train and generate model repository directory